FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 In modern industrial environments, integrating systems with different communication protocols can be a significant challenge.
 For example, a CNC machine on the factory floor might use OPC UA, while some cloud solutions, edge devices, and other systems, such as custom ERP solutions and IoT applications, might rely on MQTT protocol.
 This is where bridging OPC UA to MQTT becomes highly beneficial.

-By converting OPC UA data into MQTT messages, you make the data from the CNC machine accessible to a wider range of systems that use MQTT, which is a more universally supported messaging protocol.
+By converting OPC UA data into MQTT messages, you make the data from the CNC machine accessible to a broader range of systems that use MQTT, which is a more universally supported messaging protocol.
 This bridging solution simplifies the integration process, allowing diverse systems to communicate effectively without needing direct OPC UA support.

 **Node-RED** is perfect for this job.
 It can connect both OPC UA and MQTT, making it easy to transform and route data between different systems.
 Its flexibility and support for many protocols make it great for integrating various industrial hardware and software.
 For more on how Node-RED can improve industrial operations, check out [Building on FlowFuse: Remote Device Monitoring](/blog/2024/07/building-on-flowfuse-devices/).

 ## Bridging OPC UA Data to MQTT with Node-RED

 In this section, I'll demonstrate how to bridge OPC UA data to MQTT using Node-RED.
 We will use simulated OPC UA server data from a CNC machine as an example.
-The goal is to show how you can efficiently transfer this data to an MQTT broker, making it accessible to a variety of applications and systems.
+The goal is to show how you can efficiently transfer this data to an MQTT broker, making it accessible to various applications and systems.

-### Prequiste
+### Prerequisite

-- OPC UA Server : Make sure you have an OPC UA server configured and running with the necessary data.
-For this blog, we'll use the Prosys OPC UA Simulation Server, which simulates data of CNC machine for us designed for testing OPC UA client applications and learning the technology.
+- OPC UA Server: Make sure you have an OPC UA server configured and running with the necessary data.
+For this blog, we'll use the Prosys OPC UA Simulation Server, which simulates data from CNC machines designed for testing OPC UA client applications and learning the technology.
 You can download it from [here](https://prosysopc.com/products/opc-ua-simulation-server/).

 - [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua): install the node-red contrib package that will enable integration of opcua in Node-RED.